ducha-aiki/brown_phototour_revisited/README.md

 > The package for local patch descriptors evaluation, which takes into account image indexes  and second nearest neighbor ratio (SNN) filtering strategy.
 So, it evaluates descriptors in a similar way, how they are used in practice.
 It is in agreement with <a href='https://arxiv.org/abs/2003.01587'>IMC benchmark</a>, unlike the original protocol.
 The benchmark is not "test benchmark" by amy means.
 Rather it is intended to be used as validation/development set for local patch descriptor learning and/or crafting.

+# Why do I need brown_phototour_revisited?

+Why one might need this development set for learning local patch descriptors and what is wrong with existing ones -- see in this [blog post](https://ducha-aiki.github.io/wide-baseline-stereo-blog/2020/09/23/local-descriptors-validation.html)

 ## Install

 `pip install brown_phototour_revisited`